EricWay1024/Homological-Algebra-Notes/ha/a-kc.typ

 // ]
 // We also state the differential on $K(bd(x))$ as follows.
 // #proposition[
+Then the differential
-Then the differential#footnote[Strictly speaking, the differential of $K(bd(x))$ should be able to be derived from the differential of an "$n$-dimensional total complex", but we have not defined the general case formally (as we certainly do not need to).
+// #footnote[Strictly speaking, the differential of $K(bd(x))$ should be able to be derived from the differential of an "$n$-dimensional total complex", but we have not defined the general case formally (as we certainly do not need to).
 Hence we simply state the differential of $K(bd(x))$ as a definition.]
 $K_p lr((bold(bd(x)))) arrow.r K_(p minus 1) lr((bold(x)))$ sends
 $e_(i_1) and dots.h.c and e_(i_p)$ to
 $ sum_(k=1)^p lr((minus 1))^(k plus 1) x_(i_k) e_(i_1) and dots.h.c and hat(e)_(i_k) and dots.h.c and e_(i_p) $